The Greenest Clean with 11 Zero Waste Laundry Detergent Brands

 - DRYER BALLS: If you want soft, fluffy, and static-free clothes, chuck in a dryer ball with your next load.
 Say buh-bye to all of the waste that comes with a new dryer sheet for every load.
 These ones from Harmony Heritage Farm (along with tons of others on Etsy) are made from 100% organic wool.

 - GUPPYFRIEND: Did you know that every time you wash your synthetic clothes, small plastic pieces (microfibers) are released and end up in waterways (and therefore in fish and the humans that eat the fish)?
 Yikes.
 Fortunately, that’s what Guppyfriend wash bags are for; they trap all of the microplastics so that you can dispose of them properly.
-You can find them from a number of sustainable fashion brands, like Reformation and Patagonia.
+You can find them from a number of sustainable fashion brands, like Reformation.

 - LINT BRUSHES: How annoying is lint?
 Fortunately, you can get rid of it in a way that doesn’t damage the environment.
 That’s why we like the handcrafted lint brush from Earth Hero—there’s no plastic here.
 It’s made from sustainably sourced rubber bristles and sustainably harvested beechwood.
 You can find other similar reusable ones on Etsy too.